 We have the largest public LDS Institute in the state.

 So no, BYU fans.
 We’re not the drunken heathens you imagine us to be.

 Our mascot can’t be confused for an old woman who hits on young men.

 Though we'll give it to you, Cosmo is a pretty cool name.

 These pros played for the U.

 Alex Smith, Star Lotulelei, Eric Weddle, Nate Orchard, Eric Rowe, Matt Gay, Mitch Wishnowsky, Marquise Blair, Cody Barton, Brian Allen . . . the list goes on and on.

 We’ve never lost a football game to BYU this decade.

-Yep, since 2010 we've won six straight games.
-Maybe even seven after tonight.
+Yep, since 2010 we've won eight straight games.
+Maybe even nine after this week.